lapalme/pyrealb/README.md

 1. Update version number in `setup.cfg` (it should be the same as `python_version` in `src/pyrealb/utils.py` and at the **beginning of this document**).
 2. Run `docs/documentation.py` to update the version number in `docs/documentation.html`
-3. Commit pyrealb on GitHub
+3. Commit and push pyrealb on GitHub
 4. `cd` into the directory with the `pyproject.toml` file (the same as this `README.md`)
 5. Build the distribution package
        `python3 -m build`